Imran Ahmad Khan: COVID-19 pandemic response

 Ahmad Khan organised a shipment of 110,000 reusable face masks through connections with the charity Solidarités international and the Vietnamese Government.
 Most of the masks were for the Mid Yorkshire Hospitals NHS Trust's Pontefract, Pinderfields and Dewsbury and District Hospitals and 10,000 were distributed by the trust to local care homes and hospices.
 He launched 'Wakefield Together' to co-ordinate local efforts to tackle difficulties arising from the COVID-19 pandemic.

 Ahmad Khan helped secure £2.9 million for Wakefield's art hubs, including Theatre Royal Wakefield, the Creative Art House, and the West Yorkshire Theatre Dance Centre, via the Culture Recovery Fund.

 Resignation

 Following his conviction for sexual assault, Ahmad Khan announced on 14 April 2022 that he would be resigning as an MP.
-On 28 April 2022 he announced he had tendered his letter of resignation, effective from the end of April.
+On 28 April 2022, he announced he had tendered his letter of resignation, effective from the end of April.
 He was to receive the entirety of his April salary upon his resignation.

-His resignation was effected on 3 May 2022 following his appointment to the Chiltern Hundreds.
+His resignation was effected on 3 May 2022, by his appointment to the Chiltern Hundreds.
 As a result of this a by-election was held on 23 June, in which Labour recovered the seat.

+Sexual assault conviction

+Charges

+In June 2021, Ahmad Khan was charged on suspicion of a historical sexual offence of groping a 15-year-old boy, in Staffordshire, in 2008.
+He denied the accusation.
+That month, the Conservative Party suspended the whip from Ahmad Khan pending the outcome of the prosecution, meaning he would not be sitting as a Conservative in the Commons.

+Ahmad Khan attempted to have the case heard in secret, and ban press reporting on his case.
+First arguing that, as a serving MP, there were concerns about his safety, and second that naming him in court would breach his human rights, and third that the age of his victim should be withheld.
+His applications were rejected by Chief Magistrate Paul Goldspring at Westminster Magistrates' Court, who said, in favour of open justice: "Damage to reputation is not a ground for making of an order."
+Ahmad Khan, an Ahmadi Muslim, unsuccessfully applied to have the case heard anonymously, as the consumption of alcohol and homosexual acts are strictly prohibited in Islam, and claimed that reporting them could expose him to risk for his safety both in the UK and abroad.